 Students who record lectures, business users who record meetings, or an aspiring artist who records ideas on the go.
 There are many different people use, or could use, a voice memo app.
 Apple does include a stock application, however its features are rather limited.
-To break through the crowded hodge podge that is the App Store, we went searching for some of the best apps around for taking audio recordings.
+To break through the crowded hodge podge that is the App Store, we went searching for some of the best voice recording apps for iPhone and iPad.

 Audio recorders in particular are very hard to narrow down.
 There are just countless offerings from large companies, to one off developers.
 There was a number of different criteria that went into our ranking.
 This includes: format options, quality, cloud storage/export options, and any other unique features they may include.